 \section{Degree of Steiner points in Euclidean space}

-We now consider Gilbert arborescences in Euclidean space (of arbitrary dimension) with the weight function $w(t)=d+ht^\alpha$, where $d, h>0$ and $0<\alpha\leq 1$.
+We now consider Gilbert arborescences in Euclidean space (of arbitrary dimension) with more general weight functions, including weight functions of the form $w(t)=d+ht^\alpha$, where $d, h>0$ and $0<\alpha\leq 1$.
 Note that for all these values of $\alpha$, the weight function $w$ satisfies all of the conditions~\eqref{eq:cost-ftn-non-neg}--\eqref{eq:cost-ftn-concave}.
 We show that if $0<\alpha\leq 1/2$ or $\alpha=1$, then the maximum degree of a Steiner point is $3$, while for each $\alpha\in(1/2,1)$ we provide an example of an MGA with a Steiner point of degree $4$.
-This example is three-dimensional, and the tonnage goes to infinity as $\alpha$ approaches $1/2$ or $1$.
-When $\alpha=1$ then the previous section shows that Steiner points are necessarily of degree $3$ in the Euclidean plane.
-Although we have no examples of degree $4$ Steiner points in the Euclidean plane for other values of $\alpha$, we consider their existence to be highly unlikely.
+These examples are three-dimensional, and the amount of flow goes to infinity as $\alpha$ approaches $1/2$ or $1$.
+When $\alpha=1$ the weight function is linear, and the previous section shows that Steiner points are necessarily of degree $3$ in the Euclidean plane.
+We have no examples of degree $4$ Steiner points in the Euclidean plane for higher values of $\alpha$, and we consider their existence to be highly unlikely.

 We show that there is a very general class of weight functions for which the Steiner points are necessarily of degree $3$ (Theorem~\ref{degree3} below).
 Our proof is completely independent of the dimension.